 As a result of an unanticipated faculty departure at the end of the spring 2023 semester, a search for a new core faculty member began in fall 2023, resulting in the hiring of a faculty member who identifies as White and male.
 Finalist demographics for the position included two men, one woman, one person of color (self-identified as Latine), and two White people.
-The GSE conducted a holistic review of applicants to identify the applicant that would best meet the needs of the program.
 The GSE received and reviewed 10 complete applications which were submitted by December 8, 2023 when applicant review began.
-(An additional four applicants submitted their materials after review and interviews began and though they were reviewed, they were deemed not to meet established, below-mentioned criteria.
-One applicant did not submit a CV and could not be reviewed.)
-Criteria considered by the search committee included (but was not limited to):
+An additional four applicants submitted their materials after review and interviews began and though they were reviewed, they were deemed not to meet established, below-mentioned criteria.
+One applicant did not submit a CV and could not be reviewed.
+Rutgers University was able to provide the GSE with the following demographic data for all 15 people who submitted complete, incomplete, on time and late applications.